School of Social Work & Connecticut Department of Mental Health and Addiction Services

 School of Social Work & Connecticut Department of Children and Families

-Under the leadership of Co-Principal Investigators Dr. Brenda Kurz and Dr. Patricia Carlson, the UConn School of Social Work’s Performance Improvement Center works closely with the Connecticut Department of Children and Families (DCF) and its community partner agencies to evaluate services offered to families of children at risk for further maltreatment.
+Under the leadership of Co-Principal Investigators Dr. Brenda Kurz and Dr. Patricia Carlson, the UConn School of Social Work’s Performance Improvement Center (PIC) works closely with the Connecticut Department of Children and Families (DCF) and its community partner agencies to evaluate services offered to families of children at risk for further maltreatment.
 “We provide a rigorous and systematic approach to quality improvement,” explains Dr. Kurz, Associate Professor and MSW Program Director.
 “The goal is to enhance access, service quality, interventions, and outcomes.”